JoshuaPyron/NDCHoloLensDocumentation/Documents/Basic_Unity_Intro.md

 # Welcome to a short Introduction to Unity
-The goal of this Document is to help you get acquainted with the Unity interface as it can be a bit overwhelming.
+The goal of this document is to help you get acquainted with the Unity interface as it can be a bit overwhelming.
 1. [The different Windows](#windows)
     1. [Hierarchy](#hierarchy)
     2. [Inspector](#inspector)